 The Anthropological Studies Center has been assisting environmental firms, non-profit organizations, private property owners, and government agency clients with archaeological sites, Native American concerns, and historic buildings since 1974.

 Our deep working knowledge of state and federal regulations, coupled with solid scholarly research, has earned ASC and its staff numerous awards: the California Preservation Foundation’s Preservation Design Award (2014); the Society for California Archaeology (SCA)’s Harrington Award for preservation and public archaeology (2011); the SCA’s Martin A. Baumhoff Special Achievement in Research Award (2006); the SCA’s Thomas F. King Award in Cultural Resources Management (2003); the American Society of Civil Engineers Award of Merit (1999); and the California Governor’s Award for Historic Preservation (1999).

-ASC is led by Dr. Adrian Praetzellis, a practicing archaeologist with over 25 years experience.
+ASC is led by Dr. Tom Whitley, a practicing archaeologist with many years experience.
 The organization’s large staff is managed by Mary Praetzellis, M.A., who is also a Registered Historian.

 ASC has a core staff of 17 full-time and 24 part-time employees, including 9 Registered Professional Archaeologists and a Registered Professional Historian, among whom are historical and prehistoric archaeologists, an oral historian, a staff editor, an archaeological laboratory manager, field and lab technicians, as well as report production, computer graphics, and GIS specialists.